ayoubassis/python-logger/README.md

 # python-logger
-A simple logger for Python scripts
+A simple yet fancy logger for Python scripts